TightCap: 3D Human Shape Capture with Clothing Tightness Field: Tightness Prediction

-The network in our TightNet is a conditional Generative Adversarial Network (Pixel2Pixel)~\cite{pix2pix}, which learns a mapping from the input hybrid image and random noise vector.
-More specifically, the generator is U-Net~\cite{ronneberger2015u} encoder-decoder structure with skip connections between convolution-ReLU-batch norm down- and up-sampling layers, which can share information between the input and output.
-In our discriminator, we utilized PatchGAN\cite{pix2pix} discriminator and normal full image GAN discriminator.
-Since the high-frequency structure is not important in our task, we further normalize the full image GAN discriminator with a pyramid structure.
-We train the TightNet with the well-established L1-loss instead of L2-loss for fewer blurring artifacts.
+\pang{ In our discriminator, we utilized PatchGAN~\citep{pix2pix} discriminator.
+However, we take this architecture to predict the full-body tightness field rather than image style transfer.
+Unlike the original PatchGAN~\citep{pix2pix} to restrict their attention to small local patches, \minor{we take the full feature map as the random patches and further normalize these patches in our GAN discriminator.}} We train the TightNet with the well-established L1-loss instead of L2-loss for fewer blurring artifacts.
 Benefiting from our tightness predictor, we can extract the hidden information between different clothing appearances and the tightness, while the input positions and normals also help our predictor to consider the effect of the current human pose.